 Factoring is when you sell your invoice to a third-party factor with the intent of having the factor pay you quickly for the invoice (minus the agreed-upon fees).
 Your invoice is then paid out by your client to the factoring company at a later date.
 But what happens if your customer defaults or pays in 60 days on the invoice?
 Who is responsible for the payment?
-From here the industry is broken down into two categories: recourse and non- recourse factoring.
+As discussed in your guide to freight factoring, from here the industry is broken down into two categories: recourse and non- recourse factoring.
 But what is the difference between the two, and does “non-recourse” even really exist?
 Choosing the wrong one can be a costly decision for your company.
 Let’s examine:

 Credit Check System

 The first safety net is a free credit check service.
 Recourse factors usually offer free credit checks so you can verify that your customer is in good financial standing before you go into business with them.
 Most credit checks will also show you a customer’s average number of days to pay, so you can know when to expect the factoring company to be able to collect.

 The second net is the collections team.
 This team is dedicated to making sure your customers do not get behind on invoice payments.
 Every factoring company will work to collect payments from customers as quickly as possible so they do not have to recourse you.
 It is also vital for the client to help when needed